SudoTraceRoute/decrypt-wpa2-using-wireshark/README.md

 ARP – Address resolution

-ICMPv6, mDNS, IGMPv3 – Multicast and control protocols

 ❌ No TCP, HTTP, or TLS packets were decrypted — see reasons below.

-🚫 Missing TCP / HTTP / TLS Packets?
+**🚫 Missing TCP / HTTP / TLS Packets?**

 Although browsing activity was generated, no TCP or TLS packets were decrypted.

 Likely reasons:

 🧱 USB adapter limitations (dropped high-throughput packets)